 Beliveau is the quintessential place to get away from town to enjoy the view while drinking adult beverages.
 While only 45 minutes from Roanoke, my GPS signal almost gave up on me as this area is definitely rural, given its location at the edge of the Blue Ridge Mountains.
-If you’re into hiking as well as drinking, this is your place.
+If you’re into ending your hike with adult beverages, this is your place.

 At 3-5000 cases/year this is still a small operation; Beliveau’s wines are rare outside the winery itself.
 Derek said he made their wine in what he called “High Mountain” style – light and low tannin.
 Their 12 acres of vines were 60%/40% split between hybrids and vinifera, sitting anywhere between 2100-2500 feet.
 While I’m don’t style myself an expert, this seemed like an especially good place for wine growing.